WCHL (AM): History

 Chapel Hill's oldest continuous broadcaster signed on the air on January 25, 1953.
 WCHL was owned by Sandy McClamroch, who went on to become the town's longest-serving mayor.
 Originally a 1,000-watt station, the station boosted its daytime power to 5,000 watts in 1978.
 WCHL served as the launching point for the Village Broadcasting Companies, which bought Burlington's WBAG-FM in 1983, moving it to Raleigh as WZZU (now WNCB "B93.9").

 Over the years, the station developed a loyal following for being highly community-oriented.
 The WCHL news department brought home many Associated Press awards and launched the career of several nationally renowned journalists and sports broadcasters.
 Charles Kuralt and Jim Lampley began their broadcast careers at WCHL while students at the University of North Carolina.
-WCHL played Top 40 music, and later adult contemporary before going to a news/talk format in the early 1990s.
+Larry Keith, a long-time assistant managing editor and writer at Sports Illustrated, and creator of SI Kids, got his start at WCHL also while a student at UNC.

+In the fall of 1968, WCHL, in association with advertising clients Coca Cola and Yates Motor Company, ran a promotion in which the key to a 1969 Plymouth Barracuda was hidden somewhere in Chapel Hill.
+Clues were broadcast each day until someone found the key.
+People swarmed over public and private property resulting in trespassing and damage in some cases, particularly to the shrubbery around the Bell Tower on the UNC campus.
+The university was not happy, and as a result it was rumored that the FCC tightened and clarified its on-air contest rules as a direct effect of the contest.